Protecting your Business against Emergencies

 How can BCM Plans help?

-Emergencies can strike anytime and anywhere.
-Whether it's a natural disaster like a flood, fire, or a pandemic like COVID-19, it's essential for businesses to have a plan in place to protect their operations, employees, and customers.
-Business continuity planning helps ensure that a business can quickly recover and resume normal operations after an emergency.
+Emergencies can happen unexpectedly, and they can have a significant impact on businesses.
+Whether it's a natural disaster such as a flood or fire, or a widespread event like the COVID-19 pandemic, it's crucial for businesses to be prepared and have a plan in place to safeguard their operations, employees, and customers.
+Business continuity planning plays a vital role in ensuring that a business can recover swiftly and return to normal operations after an emergency.

 What is Business Continuity Management (BCM)?

-Business Continuity Management (BCM) is a process that helps organisations prepare for and deal with emergencies or unexpected events that could disrupt their normal operations.
-It involves developing a plan to ensure that essential functions can continue during and after an emergency.
-The goal of BCM is to minimize the impact of disruptions on a business and ensure that it can quickly recover and resume normal operations.
+Business Continuity Management (BCM) is a process that helps organisations prepare for and handle emergencies or unexpected events that could disrupt their normal operations.
+It involves creating a plan to ensure that essential functions can continue during and after an emergency.
+The goal of BCM is to reduce the impact of disruptions on a business and ensure that it can recover quickly and resume normal operations.

-Many businesses that survived the Manchester bomb had Business Continuity Management plans.
-However, it has been assessed that companies affected by a disaster that does not have a plan in place only have a 50% chance of surviving the following 12 months.
+After the Manchester bomb attack, it was found that many businesses that had Business Continuity Management plans were able to survive.
+However, it has been observed that companies affected by a disaster without a plan in place have only a 50% chance of surviving in the following 12 months.

 • Identify individual roles and responsibilities, including who makes decisions